March 16, 2012

 Pin It

-Technique: Dry Embossing, Sponging
+Technique: Dry Embossing, 2 Step Stampin'

 Contact me today if you would like to place an order or to be added onto my mailing list!